 Peter brings a passion for sewing, a love of fashion, and a spirit of adventure to all his projects.
 And he's funny too!
 See more from Male Pattern Boldness »

-A Birthday Blouse for Mom!
+A Cardigan Sweater for Mom!

 I don’t sew knits very often, but when I do, I most enjoy working with sweater knits.
 Unlike jerseys, sweater knits tend to be thick and stable, making them easier to sew.
 They are generally woven from wool or wool blends, though I’ve worked with cotton blend sweater knits too.
 (You can check out Mood Fabrics’ selection of sweater knits here.)
 I imagine it would take a lot longer to knit a sweater than it would to sew a sweater from a sweater knit fabric.
 Gratification isn’t exactly instant, but it’s faster!
 For this month’s project, I purchased two yards […]

 For the past few months I’ve been sewing a wedding gown for my good friend Christina.
 While the gown is oyster-white silk, Christina wanted to add a dash of color, specifically a deep, aubergine purple.
 There’s a wide purple ruffle on the bottom of her crinoline, and the ribbon that ties her corset is deep purple as well.
 I wanted to create a beautiful bridal shrug for Christina and at Mood Fabrics in NYC, I found the perfect purple polyester guipure lace.
 It is, in a word, sumptuous.
 (You can view Mood’s online selection of guipure laces here.)
 To make […]